Sri Lanka is one of my favourite countries in the world, and one that instantly captured my heart.

-I never felt like I was busting my budget during my time in Sri Lanka.
-Depending on where you’re flying in from, flights might be pricier because it is an island.
-But don’t let that scare you, because once you land, you’ll find it to be one of the best value budget destinations in Asia.
+I never felt like I was pushing my budget during my time in Sri Lanka and most things felt very affordable.
+Depending on where you’re flying in from, flights could be pricier due to the island’s location.
+But don’t let that scare you off, because once you land, you’ll find it to be one of the best value budget destinations in Asia.

 This budget breakdown covers how much I spent on accommodation, transportation, activities, and food while I travelled around the country.